Day 6, Sat. July 21, 2018

 Crazy short day.

 As I headed for the US - Can. border, I was wondering what my destination would be.
 I knew that I would have an impossible time in Osoyoos BC because of its popularity especially on a Saturday.
 If I continued on along Hwy 3, I was worried about road closures due to forest fires in the area as well as not knowing a safe place to stop.
 As I was mulling these things over in my cranium, I past a sign reading "Veterans Memorial Park Camping".
-I took a look and after a painfully long break, I found myself at one of the "Walk in sites".
-I felt stupid in stopping so early, but I think that it was the right call.
+I took a look and after a painfully long break, I found myself at one of the

 I got set up next door to a noisy family.
 They annoyed me at first, but after the kids got bored with screaming and zooming around, they turned out to be a great help to their parents in meal planning and clean up.
 No, I wasn't spying on them.
 Highwaycat was studying them for her "Mexican Relations" course.
 Ya, that's it.